 - Immersive media: Ultra HD streaming is just the tip of the iceberg, as faster upload and download speeds make more immersive media, like 360-degree video and VR, more accessible.
 As higher data capacity goes mainstream, you can expect new media formats to take advantage of this, just as streaming video exploded when broadband became mainstream.

 - Data backup: Traditionally, backing up data has been centered around local storage, like external hard drives, especially for data-heavy uses like videos.
 With the move to gigabit speeds, expect more cloud capability and backups that you can access anywhere, anytime.
 See our guide to the best cloud backup services.

 - Multiple users: Finally, the biggest reason to switch to gigabit speed isn't to satisfy one prolific data hog, but rather several users.
 A family of four can max out a broadband connection quite easily with little more than a movie marathon and a round of Grand Theft Auto online, but gigabit speeds promise to support far more data simultaneously, making it possible to stream music in the kitchen, 4K video in the living room and a game in the kids' rooms without a hiccup.

 Can my current modem handle gigabit speeds?

-The short answer is no. Without equipment to support either high-speed fiber-optic or the DOCSIS 3.1 standard for gigabit over coax, you're out of luck with your current networking gear.
+The short answer is maybe.
+Without equipment to support either high-speed fiber-optic or the DOCSIS 3.1 standard for gigabit over coax, you might be out of luck with your current networking gear.
 The good news is that existing fiber and cable internet users may be able to upgrade simply by swapping out their old router for a newer gigabit-capable one.

 Fiber-based services, like Google Fiber and Verizon Fios, actually require a different modem-like piece of networking hardware, called an optical network terminal, that converts fiber-optic signal to electronic ethernet.
 Without the right hardware, there is no way to get gigabit speeds.